 Check your Roof

 Damaged or slipped tiles can cause leaks into your property – even a small amount of water can lead to problems further down the line.
 Before winter, be sure to check the state of your roof from both the inside and outside (you can use binoculars to see potential issues from the outside).
-If you have problems with penetrating damp, solve the issue and then consider external waterproofing products.
+If you have problems with penetrating damp, solve the root issue and then consider external waterproofing products.

 Clean the Gutters

 Cleaning your gutters is a great way to help protect your home from damp in the winter.
 Blocked gutters are a common cause of penetrating damp.
 Whether there are plants growing in the gutter or it’s just simply a case of leaves - they must be cleared, cleaned out and any cracks or damage repaired.
 For more information, you can read our guide to cleaning gutters.

 Very cold weather can wreak havoc on your house’s piping and water system.
 Be sure to wrap important exterior pipes in wadding or heating tape.
 You can mildly apply heat to frozen sections of pipe if the weather does take a turn for the worse.

 Check the insulation on your pipes and make sure you know where your home’s stopcock is if the worst does happen and a pipe cracks or bursts!

 If you have a wood burning stove or open hearth and haven’t lit it for a while, there’s likely to be a build-up of soot and creosote lining the inside of the chimney.
 It therefore makes sense to get your chimney swept.